S4tvik/S4tvik/README.md

 - 👋 Hi, I’m @S4tvik
-- 👀 I’m currently interested in Programming
+- 👀 I’m currently interested in learning...
-- 📫 How to reach me... satvikyadav05@gmail.com
+- 📫 How to reach me... gmail: satvikyadav05@gmail.com

 <!---
 S4tvik/S4tvik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.